v42net/CO2-sensor/README.md

 I ordered the `SCD40` and the `ESP32-C3 SuperMini` via AliExpress and I'm currently waiting for the delivery.
-I'll start on the design of the enclosure once I've got the breadboard version of the CO<sub>2</sub> sensor operational.
+I'll start on the design of the enclosure once I've got the breadboard version of the CO<sub>2</sub> sensor operational and know the exact sizes of all components.

 *To be continued ...*